kodie/peekfield/readme.md

 #### Input elements

-The `data-vanishing-field-ignore` attribute can be set on any input elements inside of a field element to be ignored completely (such as hidden fields).
+* `data-vanishing-field-ignore` - This attribute can be set on any input elements inside of a field element to be ignored completely (such as hidden fields).

 ### Classes